blakeembrey/atom-dash/README.md

 > Simple [Dash](http://kapeli.com/dash) documentation integration for [Atom](https://atom.io/packages/dash).

-**Please note:** This plugin will also work with Velocity on Windows and Zeal on Linux.
+**Please note:** This plugin also works with Velocity or Zeal on Windows, and Zeal on Linux.

 ## Installation